William Bradwell

-William Bradwell (December 1822 - Juoy 16, 1887) was a religious leader and Reconstruction era politician in Florida.
-He lived in Jacksonville and represented Duval County in the Florida Legislature.
+William Bradwell (December 1822 – July 16, 1887) was an American politician and religious leader of the Reconstruction era.

+A resident of Jacksonville, Florida, he represented Duval County in the Florida House of Representatives from 1868 to 1870.
 An African American, he was a leader in the A.M.E.
 Church.
 He served in the Florida Senate representing Duval County, Florida from 1868 to 1870.
 He was a Republican and stated that his father was "one of the first representatives to the Legislature of Georgia".